-a.
-Confidentiality and security of client information

-(1) Have a written privacy policy to safeguard its customersí personal information.
+- a.
+Confidentiality and security of client information - (1) Have a written privacy policy to safeguard its customers' personal information.
 This policy should govern the gathering, processing, use, distribution, storage, and eventual disposal of client information.
-The BSFI should ensure that privacy policies and sanctions for violations are implemented and strictly enforced.

-(2) Ensure that privacy policies are regularly communicated throughout the organization.
-Opportunities include employeesí initial training sessions, regular organization-wide training programs, employee handbooks, posters and posted signs, company intranet and internet websites, and brochures available to clients.

-(3) Have appropriate systems in place to protect the confidentiality and security of the personal data of its customers against any threat or hazard to the security or integrity of the information and against unauthorized access.
+The BSFI should ensure that privacy policies and sanctions for violations are implemented and strictly enforced. - (2) Ensure that privacy policies are regularly communicated throughout the organization.
+Opportunities include employees' initial training sessions, regular organization-wide training programs, employee handbooks, posters and posted signs, company intranet and internet websites, and brochures available to clients. - (3) Have appropriate systems in place to protect the confidentiality and security of the personal data of its customers against any threat or hazard to the security or integrity of the information and against unauthorized access.
 This includes a written information security plan that describes its program to protect customer personal information.
 The plan must be appropriate to its size and complexity, nature and scope of its activities, and the sensitivity of customer information it handles.
-As part of its plan, the BSFI must:

-(a) Designate employee accountable to coordinate its Information Security Program.

-(b) Identify and assess the risks to customer information in each relevant area of the BSFI operation, and evaluate the effectiveness of the current safeguards for controlling these risks.
+As part of its plan, the BSFI must: - (a) Designate employee accountable to coordinate its Information Security Program. - (b) Identify and assess the risks to customer information in each relevant area of the BSFI operation, and evaluate the effectiveness of the current safeguards for controlling these risks. - (c) Design and implement a safeguards program, and regularly monitor and test it.